Lusan-sapkota/Notura/README.md

 Look, I've tried every note-taking app out there.
 They're either too simple (looking at you, Notepad) or so complex you need a PhD to figure out where the "New Note" button is.
 Notura hits that sweet spot where everything just works.

 **Live Preview Magic**: Type markdown on the left, see beautiful formatted text on the right.
 It's like having a crystal ball, but for your notes.

-**Auto-Scroll Sync**: The preview follows your cursor like a loyal puppy.
-No more scrolling around trying to find where you were.

-**Auto-Save**: Because nobody has time for Ctrl+S every 30 seconds.
-Your work saves itself while you focus on actually writing.

-**Seamless Editing**: No borders, no distractions, no "look at me I'm a text editor" nonsense.
-Just you and your thoughts.
+The preview auto-scrolls to follow your cursor because it's 2024 and technology should work for you.

+**Tab System That Actually Works**: Multiple notes open at once with keyboard shortcuts (Ctrl+Tab, Ctrl+1-9).
+Switch between notes faster than you switch between browser tabs (which is saying something).

+**Auto-Save With Brains**: 2-second debounced saves with visual indicators.
+Your work is safer than your passwords (hopefully you're using a password manager).

+**Zen Mode**: Hide everything except your words.
+Perfect for when you need to channel your inner minimalist writer or just can't handle any more UI elements.

+**Text Selection Superpowers**: Select text and watch a formatting toolbar appear like magic.
+Bold, italic, code, lang, strikethrough - all without memorizing markdown syntax.

+**Version History**: Track every change with restore capabilities.
+It's like Git for your thoughts, but without the existential crisis of merge conflicts.

-**Code Highlighting**: Syntax highlighting for 100+ programming languages because sometimes your notes need to look as good as your code.
+**Code Highlighting**: Syntax highlighting for 100+ programming languages because your code snippets deserve to look professional even in your grocery list notes.

 ### Organization That Makes Sense

-**Folders and Subfolders**: Create as many nested folders as your heart desires.
+**Folders and Subfolders**: Create as many nested folders as your organizational heart desires.
 Go wild.
-Make a folder inside a folder inside a folder.
-I won't judge.
+Make a folder inside a folder inside a folder inside a folder.
+The app won't judge your folder inception habits.

-**Collections**: Think of them as smart playlists for your notes.
-Group related stuff together without the rigid folder structure.

-**Drag & Drop**: Move notes around like you're rearranging furniture.
-It's oddly satisfying.
+**Drag & Drop Everything**: Move notes between folders with intuitive drag-and-drop.
+It's like rearranging furniture but without the back pain and relationship arguments.

-**Smart Sorting**: Everything stays organized automatically because I know you're not going to do it manually.
+**Enhanced Sidebar**: Collapsible sections, note counts, visual indicators for folder depth.
+It's organized chaos, but the good kind.

-**Quick Access**: "All Notes" view for when you can't remember where you put that brilliant idea from last Tuesday.
+**Quick Access**: "All Notes" view for when you can't remember where you put that brilliant idea from last Tuesday (we've all been there).

+**Search That Actually Finds Things**: Powered by SQLite FTS5, which is a fancy way of saying "finds your stuff really, really fast" with result highlighting that makes your search terms light up like a Christmas tree.

 ### Search That Actually Works

-**Full-Text Search**: Powered by SQLite FTS5, which is a fancy way of saying "finds your stuff really, really fast."

-**Search Highlighting**: Your search terms light up like a Christmas tree in the results.

-**Filter by Collections**: Search within specific collections because sometimes you know roughly where you put that thing.

-**Recent Searches**: Quick access to your recent searches because let's be honest, you're probably looking for the same stuff again.
+**Dual Search Mode**: Toggle between searching notes (content and titles) or folders with a single button.
+Because sometimes you know it's in a folder, you just can't remember which one.

+**Real-time Filtering**: Type and watch results filter instantly.
+No loading spinners, no "please wait" messages, just immediate results.

+**Tag-based Filtering**: Filter notes by tags with a dropdown selector.
+Perfect for when you remember you tagged something #important but can't remember what.

+**Smart Search Bar**: Clean, intuitive search interface that remembers what mode you prefer and shows active filters as removable chips.

 ### The Details That Matter

-**Real-time Stats**: Word count, character count, reading time.
-For when you need to know if your "quick note" turned into a novel.
+**Real-time Stats**: Word count, character count, reading time, line count, paragraph count.
+For when you need to know if your "quick note" turned into the next Great American Novel.

-**Timestamps**: When you created it, when you last touched it.
-Digital archaeology at its finest.

-**Tag System**: Label your notes with whatever makes sense to you. #productivity #random-thoughts #grocery-lists

-**Related Notes**: The app suggests other notes you might want to read.
-It's like having a personal librarian who actually knows where everything is.
+**Timestamps That Make Sense**: "2 hours ago", "Oct 28, 2025" - readable dates that don't require a computer science degree to understand.

+**Tag System That Works**: Add and remove tags with a clean interface.
+Color-coded tags that you can actually manage without wanting to throw your computer out the window. #productivity #random-thoughts #grocery-lists #existential-crisis

+**Comprehensive Metadata Panel**: Everything you need to know about your note in one place - creation date, modification time, word count, character count, reading time, folder location, tags, images, and version history.
+It's like having a personal assistant for your notes.

-**Version History**: Track changes over time because sometimes you want to see how your brilliant idea evolved (or devolved).
+**Version History With Time Travel**: Track every change with restore capabilities.
+See how your brilliant idea evolved (or watch it slowly devolve into madness).

+**Image Management That Doesn't Suck**: Upload images, browse your gallery, auto-convert base64 images to managed assets.
+Your visual content is organized better than your actual photos.

 ### Themes That Don't Hurt Your Eyes

-**Cyber Amber**: Dark theme with amber highlights.
-Perfect for late-night writing sessions when you should probably be sleeping.
+**Cyber Amber**: Dark theme with amber highlights and neon accents.
+Perfect for late-night writing sessions when you should probably be sleeping but your brain won't shut up.

-**Zen Paper**: Clean, light theme for when you want to pretend you're writing on actual paper but with better search functionality.
+**Zen Paper**: Clean, light theme for when you want to pretend you're writing on actual paper but with better search functionality and zero paper cuts.

-**Smooth Transitions**: Theme switching so smooth you'll want to do it just for fun.
+**Smooth Transitions**: Theme switching so smooth you'll toggle it just to watch the animation.
+150-250ms of pure visual satisfaction.

+**Responsive Everything**: Looks gorgeous on your phone, tablet, laptop, that ultrawide monitor you bought during the pandemic, or whatever screen you're using.

 ### Data You Can Trust

-**Local Storage**: Everything lives on your computer.
-No cloud, no subscriptions, no "oops we lost your data" emails.
+**Local Storage**: Everything lives on your computer in a SQLite database.
+No cloud, no subscriptions, no "oops we accidentally deleted your life's work" emails.

-**Export Everything**: Markdown, JSON, whatever format makes you happy.
-Your notes, your rules.
+**Export Everything**: Markdown files with proper formatting.
+Your notes, your rules, your file system.

-**Import Support**: Bring your existing notes from wherever they're currently trapped.
+**Import Support**: Bring your existing Markdown notes from wherever they're currently trapped (looking at you, other note apps).

-**Storage Insights**: See how much space your brilliant thoughts are taking up.
+**Storage Insights**: Real-time database size tracking so you know exactly how much space your brilliant thoughts are consuming.

+**Image Asset Management**: Automatic image optimization, gallery browsing, and cleanup.
+Your images are organized better than your actual photo library.

 ## Tech Stack (For the Curious)